Efficient Normalization of Linear Temporal Logic: A Novel Translation from LTL to Deterministic Rabin Automata (DRW)

 \subsection{Determinization of $\aww[2]$}

 {\mathit{Promising}} {\mathit{Levels}}

 We present a determinization procedure for $\aww[2,\R]$ and $\aww[2,\A]$ inspired by the break-point construction from \cite{MiyanoH84}.
+More precisely, given an $\aww[2,\R]$, we construct an equivalent deterministic co-Büchi automaton, and given an $\aww[2,\A]$, we construct an equivalent deterministic Büchi automaton.
 We only describe the construction for $\aww[2,\R]$, as the one for $\aww[2,\A]$ is dual.
-The following lemma states the key property of $\aww[2,\R]$: